Auto Paint Application Methods

-- Priming – Before a paint layer is applied, the BIW is dipped in a primer solution for even application of the primer.
+The next step is priming the surface of the car.
+Just before a paint layer is applied, the BIW is dipped in a primer solution for even application of the primer.
 The primer is essential to create an even surface including microscopic textures for the following coats and also is used to protect the BIW from rusting.

-- Base Coat Application – Usually, 3 coats of the base coat are needed for a rich deposition of the pigment onto the BIW.
+Next is the base coat application.
+Usually, 3 coats of the base coat are needed for a rich deposition of the pigment onto the BIW.
 Each layer is dried thoroughly before painting a new layer on top.
 The base coat dries to a flat finish in most paint types.

 The process of paint application is the same for almost all paint types.
 Depending on the paint manufacturers and the nature of the paint and finish required, there are various paint application techniques that are widely used in the auto paint industry.

 Choosing the right paint application method can be based on your budget constraints, the kind of finish you require for your car and the resources you have access to for completing the paint job efficiently.
 Check out our Single Stage Automotive Paint Kits to see all our fast-drying auto paint application options.

 Spraying is the most economical and preferred technique for auto paint application.
 It has different types of spraying methods that are predominantly used in the industry.
 Below are the different types of auto paint application methods: